Pocket-Plane-Group/Turnabout/turnabout/TurnaboutReadme.txt

 Q: Is Turnabout compatible with other Ascension add-ons?

-A: We have not tested Turnabout with other mods which alter the TOB endgame.
+A: We have not tested Turnabout with other mods which alter the TOB endgame, except for Wheels of Prophecy, which is fully compatible.

 AUTHOR'S NOTE BY ORIGINAL CREATOR, JASON COMPTON